DAX basics in Power BI Desktop

 - DAX includes a variety of time intelligence functions.
 These functions let you define or select date ranges, and perform dynamic calculations based on them.
 For example, you can compare sums across parallel periods.

 Excel has a very popular function, VLOOKUP.
 DAX functions don’t take a cell or cell range as a reference like VLOOKUP does in Excel.
 DAX functions take a column or a table as a reference.
-Keep in-mind, in Power BI Desktop, you’re working with a relational data model.
+Keep in mind, in Power BI Desktop, you’re working with a relational data model.
 Looking up values in another table is really quite easy, and in most cases you don’t need to create any formula at all.

 As you can see, functions in DAX can help you create very powerful formulas.
 We really only touched on the basics of functions.
 As your DAX skills grow, you'll create formulas using many different functions.
-One of the best places to learn details about each of DAX functions is in the DAX Function Reference.
+One of the best places to learn details about each of the DAX functions is in the DAX Function Reference.

 - What does a function always reference?